116. Expert Tips to Start Your New Job - with Sue Zablud (Rebroadcast).Jan 10, 2022

 But I am back soon and have a brand new free masterclass for you.
 Click here to register now.

 Sue also delivers an important masterclass inside my group coaching program, Job Hunting Made Simple.
 At first, I thought maybe adding Sue's additional masterclass was overkill, and seven weeks, the length of the coaching program, wasn't long enough to prep professionals for job hunting and successful onboarding.
 I love that I was wrong and stubbornly included Sue and her masterclass.
 The combination of the coaching and group work really boosts results, and the masterclass was essential last year when most of the group participants had already found a new job before the seven weeks was over.
 I am talking about great jobs, such as project management, head of sales, procurement manager, events management, CFOs, general managers, deputy-CEOs, etc. Amazing.
 I was impressed with the results, if I'm honest.
-If you are interested in learning more about my coaching, why not join me for my upcoming Free Job Hunting Masterclass on the 1st and 2nd of February.

 I look forward to seeing you at the masterclass.
 It will be big, fun, and most importantly, I promise it will be packed with coaching advice about job hunting that you will not find anywhere else.